 Arthritis is a general term that describes a family of medical conditions that have the symptoms of joint inflammation, pain, and stiffness.
 As well as natural remedies, medical treatments, regular exercise, and proper nutrition can also help people manage their arthritis symptoms.

 According to the Arthritis Foundation, the condition affects over 50 million adults and 300,000 children in the United States.
-Natural remedies, such as herbs and supplements, might be safe, effective treatment options with few significant side effects.
+Natural remedies, such as herbs and supplements, may be safe, effective treatment options with few significant side effects.

 Turmeric is a yellow spice and medicinal herb that originated in India.
 The orange pulp inside the stem contains the potent plant compound curcumin.

 Cat’s claw appears safe when a person takes it in small quantities.
-However, the National Center for Complementary and Integrative Health advise that women who are pregnant should avoid taking cat’s claw.
+However, the

-Boswellia serrata, or frankincense, is the resin from the bark of the Boswellia tree.
+Boswellia serrata, or frankincense, is the resin from the bark of the boswellia tree.
 This resin has a strong aromatic quality, making it a popular ingredient in perfumes, incense, and essential oils.

 Frankincense may also offer benefits for people with chronic inflammation.
 According to the Arthritis Foundation, the active compounds in frankincense possess anti-inflammatory properties that could help relieve arthritis symptoms.

-A 2016 review article of several small scale clinical trials found evidence to support the use of frankincense and other Boswellian resin products for managing arthritis symptoms.
+A 2016 review article of several small-scale clinical trials found evidence to support the use of frankincense and other Boswellian resin products for managing arthritis symptoms.